Battered Hong Kong faces economic recession, existential crisis

 "Hong Kong is facing a crisis almost unprecedented in its history," said Edison Lee, equities analyst at Jefferies.

 In the April-June quarter, when the impact of the protests was mild, the economy shrank 0.4 percent from the previous quarter.
-Since then, demonstrations have spread across the territory, disrupting traffic, paralysing shopping and tourist areas and closing down the city's sprawling airport at times.
+Since then, demonstrations have spread across the territory, disrupting traffic, paralyzing shopping and tourist areas and closing down the city's sprawling airport at times.

 The third quarter is bound to confirm the recession by its technical definition of two consecutive quarters of economic contraction.